 If you’re unsure about ordering the SmartConnect, MAXPRO offers a 30-day risk-free trial period to make sure you love the product.
 I like that this is offered because you can make sure you’re genuinely satisfied with your purchase before fully committing to it.

 If you want to return the SmartConnect, you must first obtain a Return Merchandise Authorization from MAXPRO by emailing email@example.com.
 They will not accept a return without the proper authorization number.
 You will also have to pay your own shipping to return the product.
-Since the SmartConnect is under 10 pounds, it won’t be expensive like returning a heavy treadmill or elliptical.
+Since the SmartConnect is under 10 pounds, it won’t be expensive like returning a heavy treadmill or elliptical machine.

 With your purchase of the SmartConnect, you get a two-year limited warranty.
 This is an okay warranty, but not the best by any means.
 In the fine print, the two-year warranty does not cover the actual cables.
 You are expected to need to replace them annually yourself, which will cost